 The below listed key documents are based on the applicable legislation and are considered to play a key role in demonstrating legal origin.
 The full list of applicable legislation is accessible here (NEPCon).

-BVRio’s ‘Practical guide to conducting due diligence of tropical timber products: Brazil’ contains examples of the key documents and is is accessible here.
+BVRio’s ‘Practical guide to conducting due diligence of tropical timber products: Brazil’ contains examples of the key documents and is accessible here.

 Processing and Trade

 Brazil has a ban on log exports (since 1996) and focus on exports of secondary processed wood. (source: TFT).
 Export of logs from plantations is permitted (NEPCon).